teresaam7/teresaam7/README.md

 ###

-💻 I’m into web and mobile development — I enjoy both designing interfaces and solving the logic behind them. <br>
+💻 I enjoy building web and mobile apps — from designing clean interfaces to developing smart logic, scalable backends, and cloud-based solutions.<br>
 🎨 In my free time, I like drawing, working on personal projects, and doing sports. <br>
 🤝 I’m a team player, always open to new ideas and ready for challenges.
 ###